aaditya29/Advanced-React-Tutorial/src/Notes/ReactAdvancedNotes.md

 Hooks are great because they let you use more of React's features – like managing your component's state, or performing an after effect when certain changes occur in state(s) without writing a class. <br>

 ### useState Hook

+The state of our application is bound to change at some point.
+This could be the value of a variable, an object, or whatever type of data exists in your component.